en de

 How Much Does the Bloom App Cost?

-However, you can try the free version to form an opinion.
-The features are limited compared to a premium subscription, but they could still be helpful.
+You can also try the free version to form an opinion.
+However, the features are limited compared to a premium subscription, but they could still be helpful.
 Daily tools, like journals and mindfulness exercises, can be a part of your calming routine.

 4.5